 Several livestock groups are known to have potential to contribute the Cryptosporidium loading to the watershed through runoff from agricultural land (PWD, 2011).
-Table 3-12, Table 3-13, and Table 3-14 show the estimated population of cattle/calves, hogs/pigs and sheep/lambs, respectively, by county in the Schuylkill River watershed for each Census of Agriculture year since 1987.
+Table 3-11, Table 3-11, and Table 3-12 show the estimated population of cattle/calves, hogs/pigs and sheep/lambs, respectively, by county in the Schuylkill River watershed for each Census of Agriculture year since 1987.
 The population change and percent change in each county from 2007 to 2012 are also shown in the furthest right columns.

-The overall cow and calf population in the Schuylkill River watershed increased by approximately 12%, or over 10,000 cattle/calves, from 2007 to 2012.
-There were an estimated nearly 70,000 cattle/calves in Berks County in the Schuylkill River watershed in 2012.
-This population has increased by over 10,000 cattle/calves, or 18.4%, since the last Census of Agriculture in 2007.
-Cow and calf populations have also increased in other counties including Bucks, Carbon, Lancaster, Lebanon, Lehigh and Schuylkill counties in the Schuylkill River watershed by a total of less than 1,000.
-Cow and calf population has decreased in Montgomery and Chester counties by over 1,000 from 2007 to 2012.
+The overall cow and calf population in the Schuylkill River watershed increased by approximately 10%, or nearly 10,000 cattle/calves, from 2012 to 2017.
+There were an estimated nearly 75,000 cattle/calves in Berks County in the Schuylkill River watershed in 2017.
+This population has increased by over 5,000 cattle/calves, or 7.96%, since the last Census of Agriculture in 20012.
+Cow and calf populations have also increased in other counties including Bucks, Carbon, Chester, Lebanon, Lehigh, Montgomery, and Schuylkill counties in the Schuylkill River watershed by a total of nearly 4,000.
+Cow and calf population has decreased in only Lancaster county by 12 individuals from 2012 to 2017.